Ql-Jia/Disproportionate-wildfire-impacts-in-protected-forests-globally/README.md

 Pearson correlation, p-value, and RMSE are reported.
 SHAP values are calculated on each held-out fold to describe model associations with the response.

-## Scope and limitations

-These are explanatory association models, not causal-effect estimators or operational fire-severity forecasting systems.
-No independent validation set, external dataset, benchmark-model comparison, hyperparameter search, ablation study, or spatial/temporal holdout is included.
-Random row-level cross-validation may overestimate generalization when spatially or temporally correlated records occur in different folds.
-Matching improves comparability but cannot eliminate residual confounding, measurement uncertainty, selection effects, or unequal biome sample sizes.

-The manuscript Methods identifies the upstream data sources, matched-pixel construction, dNBR calculation, and variable definitions.
-This archive provides analysis-ready derived data rather than the complete upstream data-processing pipeline.

 ## Computational resources

 The documented workstation uses Windows 11 Pro 64-bit (10.0.26200), an Intel Core Ultra 7 265K CPU with 20 logical processors, 127.35 GiB RAM, and an NVIDIA GeForce RTX 4060 Ti GPU with 8,188 MiB memory (driver 591.86).
 The scripts use `n_jobs=8` and save runtime summaries.
 Energy use and carbon footprint were not measured.